 So the only path to the answer runs through you.

-The Church Notion System fixes that.
+The Church Notion System gets you there.

 Why Your Last Attempt Didn't Stick